3.9.4 School Meals by Student Nutrition Services (SNS)

 • SNS offers bagged lunches for school field trips.
 This order is placed by teachers or school staff when they schedule the field trip.

-We're increasing the number of meals we are providing through our in house menu program.
-The McAteer Culinary Center, a full-scale kitchen renovated in Fall 2019, serves independently-located Early Education sites, the two high schools on campus (The Academy and Ruth Asawa School of the Arts), and will prepare fresh meals for select elementary schools receiving upgraded kitchen facilities through Bond Modernization projects.
-At our middle and high schools, we're upgrading equipment to prepare more freshly made meals in-house.
+We're increasing the number of meals we are providing through our in-house menu program.
+The McAteer Culinary Center, a full-scale kitchen renovated in Fall 2019, serves independently-located Early Education sites and the two high schools on campus (The Academy and Ruth Asawa School of the Arts).
+We're upgrading equipment at various schools to prepare more freshly made meals in-house.
 As facilities are upgraded to prepare and serve fresh food, our procurement practices can improve as well.
 We can purchase high-quality food and ingredients in alignment with the Good Food Purchasing Program, allowing us to nourish our students with more local and sustainable menu options.

-At schools with limited kitchen facilities, Student Nutrition Services partners with outside vendors to provide meals.
-For example, meals provided by a local company that meet SFUSD’s quality standards, are packaged at their facility in San Lorenzo, CA, refrigerated, and delivered daily to various schools.
+At schools with limited kitchen facilities, Student Nutrition Services partners with outside vendors to provide daily delivery of meals.
+All meals meet SFUSD's Nutrition Guidelines.

 Nutrition Guidelines

-All meals served at school meet and exceed state and federal standards designed to fuel your students throughout the day.
+All meals served in SFUSD meet and exceed state and federal standards established by the U.S. Department of Agriculture (USDA) and California Department of Education (CDE).
 See our guidelines at www.sfusd.edu/bewell.
 SNS sources high-quality ingredients and all meals are free of artificial colors, flavors, sweeteners, MSG, benzoates, bromates, sulfites, hydrogenated fat, BHA, BHT, TBHQ and sodium nitrites/nitrates.

 Special Dietary Needs

 SFUSD does not serve any items with peanuts or tree nuts.
 However, we do bring in products that may be produced in facilities that handle and process nuts, so we cannot guarantee that meals are completely free of traces of nuts, or nut residue.
-SFUSD will provide food and/or milk substitutions to a child whose food allergies, intolerances, or disabilities restrict their diet.
-The need for a substitution must be supported by a California Department of Education medical statement form, which can be downloaded at www.sfusd.edu/specialmeals.
+SFUSD will provide food substitutions to a child with a disability, including those with dietary restrictions, when the need for a substitution is supported by a written medical statement or completed California Department of Education medical statement form.
+The form must be signed by a licensed physician, a physician assistant, or a nurse practitioner, and can be downloaded at www.sfusd.edu/specialmeals.

-The milk substitution form can be completed and signed by the student's parent/legal guardian.
+The fluid milk substitution form can be completed and signed by the student's parent/legal guardian.

-Submit complete dietary request forms by email to SchoolLunch@sfusd.edu.
+Submit the completed dietary request forms by email to SchoolLunch@sfusd.edu.
 Please allow up to 10 business days for special diet orders to be available at your school.
-Please note that SFUSD does not offer individual food or milk substitutions for non-disability, non-medical reasons, such as for food preferences or religious or moral reasons.
+Please note that SFUSD does not offer special dietary accommodations due to diet preferences that are not considered a disability, such as religious beliefs, moral reasons, taste preferences, or lifestyle choices.
 Student Nutrition Services values providing a variety of protein sources on our menu and offer a vegetarian option daily.

 For more information about Special Dietary Needs, including the California Department of Education medical statement forms and how to access allergen and nutrient reports, visit www.sfusd.edu/specialmeals.